accord-coop/msteams-react-base-component/README.md

 [![GitHub issues](https://img.shields.io/github/issues/wictorwilen/msteams-react-base-component.svg)](https://github.com/wictorwilen/msteams-react-base-component/issues)
 [![GitHub closed issues](https://img.shields.io/github/issues-closed/wictorwilen/msteams-react-base-component.svg)](https://github.com/wictorwilen/msteams-react-base-component/issues?q=is%3Aissue+is%3Aclosed)

 This is a React hook based on the Microsoft Teams JavaScript SDK and the Fluent UI components, which is used when generating Microsoft Teams Apps using the [Microsoft Teams Yeoman Generator](https://aka.ms/yoteams).
+This fork for Accord Cooperative excludes the Fluent UI React Northstar dependency.

  | @master | @preview |
  :--------:|:---------: